-Affiliate marketing is a fairly simple concept that has many different applications and is used by different brands in different ways.
+Affiliate marketing (or performance marketing) is a fairly simple concept that has many different applications and is used by different brands in different ways.

 Affiliate marketing broken down to its simplest form is essentially this, brands promote their products through third party (or affiliate) sites and offer a commission on every sale the third party (affiliate) site generates.